 This page summarizes the research on how to lose fat while also building muscle.
-(Yup, I'll share tips on how to lose weight, but it honestly mostly boils down to self-control.)
+(Spoiler: It honestly mostly boils down to self-control.)

-Whether losing fat before or after building muscle, this page is your master reference.
+Whether losing fat before or after building muscle, this page is a full reference.

-Although I’m sharing straightforward and effective advice for losing weight, the majority of overweight readers will not accomplish their fat loss goals after reading this.
+Although I’m sharing straightforward advice for losing weight, the majority of overweight readers will not accomplish their fat loss goals after reading this.

 Typically, you become overweight and stay that way due to a lack of will, a lack of self-control, and a lack of diligence.
 Not because you didn’t have access to weight loss dieting advice.

 Everyone knows how to lose fat if they wanted to: exercise more and eat less.

 And, no, you didn't get fat because of a “slow metabolism” (unless you have hypothyroidism).
 In fact, genetics only play a small part in a propensity for obesity.
 And the predisposition is neutralized by living even a lightly active lifestyle (article).

 To repeat: Having “bad genetics” won't make you fat if you’re living and eating well.